What is income protection insurance?

 How to find the best income protection cover

 There’s a lot to consider when choosing an income protection policy.
-It’s worth spending time finding the right policy and getting independent financial advice if you’re still unsure.
+It’s worth spending time finding the right policy and getting financial advice if you’re still unsure.

 Here are some of the main things to think about: